mandrasch/ddev-typo3-vite-svelte/README.md

 Thanks very much to [@bokunomaxi](https://github.com/bokunomaxi) for typo3 support!
 Looking for a solution for LaravelMix + Svelte?
 We're working on a demo repository as well!

 Disclaimer: I'm a typo3 noob.
-Suggestions welcome.
+Suggestions for improvement welcome ;-)

 ## Local setup (first time)